pmeredit/mongo/src/mongo/db/modules/enterprise/src/fle/README.md

 functions in the driver or shell.

-Automatic FLE relies on a daemon process called **`mongocryptd`** which is spawned by the driver, or on **`CSFLE`** library which is dynamically loaded by the driver.
+Automatic FLE relies on a daemon process called **`mongocryptd`** which is spawned by the driver, or on **`Mongo Crypt Shared`** library which is dynamically loaded by the driver.
-The client will send commands to `mongocryptd` or `CSFLE` which marks appropriate BSON fields to be encrypted, and then the driver encrypts them using [libmongocrypt](https://github.com/mongodb/libmongocrypt).
+The client will send commands to `mongocryptd` or `Mongo Crypt Shared` library, which marks appropriate BSON fields to be encrypted, and then the driver encrypts them using [libmongocrypt](https://github.com/mongodb/libmongocrypt).
 When receiving encrypted data back from the server, the driver will retrieve a key from the server's key vault automatically for the appropriate fields and will use that key to decrypt them.